vsch/flexmark-java/README.md

         - [ ] Jekyll front matter
         - [ ] GitBook link URL encoding
         - [ ] HTML comment nodes
+    - Commonmark Syntax suppression
+        - [ ] Manual loose lists
+        - [ ] Numbered lists always start with 1.
+        - [ ] Fixed list item indent, items must be indented by at least 4 spaces
+        - [ ] Relaxed list item start, allow lists to start when not preceded by a blank line.
+        - [ ] Multi-line Image URLs

 - AST is built based on Nodes in the source not nodes needed for HTML generation.
 New nodes:
     - `Reference`